Disorder-tunable entanglement at infinite temperature: Results

 Furthermore, we utilized the quantum tomography technique and obtained the reduced density matrix of the subsystem consisting of qubits $A=\{k=1,2\}$, which gives us additional information about the dynamics beyond local observables.
-The subsystem fidelity, $\sqrt{F_{A}} = \mathrm{tr}\sqrt{\sqrt{\rho_{A}(t)}\rho_{A}(0)\sqrt{\rho_{A}(t)}}$, and entanglement entropy, ${S}_{k=1,2}$, are shown in Figs.~\ref{fig:exp_scar1}(b)-(c).
+The subsystem fidelity, $\sqrt{F_{A}} = \mathrm{tr}\sqrt{\sqrt{\rho_{A}(t)}\rho_{A}(0)\sqrt{\rho_{A}(t)}}$, and entanglement entropy, ${S}_{k=1,2}$, are shown in Figs.~\ref{fig:exp_scar1}{\bf B}-{\bf C}.
 For the initial state $\ket{\Pi}$, the subsystem fidelity dynamics undergoes persistent revivals, implying that the initial information is restored many times, with a period of about $80$~ns.
-Meanwhile, for generic initial product states, ${F}_{k=1,2}$ quickly decays towards a value close to the inverse of the subsystem Hilbert space dimension, as shown in Fig.~\ref{fig:exp_scar1}(b).
+Meanwhile, for generic initial product states, ${F}_{k=1,2}$ quickly decays towards a value close to the inverse of the subsystem Hilbert space dimension, as shown in Fig.~\ref{fig:exp_scar1}{\bf B}.
 The growth of entanglement entropy also shows a stark contrast between initial states.
 Compared to the thermal states, the $\ket{\Pi}$ state exhibits a slow linear growth with superposed oscillations.
-The small oscillations are in correspondence with the peaks and valleys observed in the fidelity dynamics, with roughly half the period of the latter.
-Furthermore, we show the fidelity and entropy dynamics with different subsystems $\{u_1,u_2\}$ and $\{u_1,d_1\}$ in the inset of Fig.~\ref{fig:exp_scar1}(c), confirming the rainbow entanglement structure previously sketched in Fig.~\ref{fig_schematic}(c).
+The small oscillations are in correspondence with the peaks and valleys observed in the fidelity dynamics, with roughly half the period of the latter, as shown as the Fourier spectrum of the fidelity and entropy dynamics in Fig.~\ref{fig:exp_scar1}{\bf D}.
+Furthermore, we show the entropy dynamics with different subsystems $\{u_1,u_2\}$ and $\{u_1,d_1\}$ in the inset of Fig.~\ref{fig:exp_scar1}{\bf C}, confirming the rainbow entanglement structure previously sketched in Fig.~\ref{fig_schematic}{\bf C}.

+We note that the $\ket{\Pi}$ initial state can be proven to exhibit \emph{perfect} revivals and constant-in-time entanglement entropy for our model in Eq.~(\ref{eq:model})~\cite{SOM}.
+In contrast, Fig.~\ref{fig:exp_scar1} shows a weak population and fidelity decay, along with a slow growth of entanglement.
+Detailed characterization of the experimental device revealed two extraneous terms not present in the theoretical model, which correspond to diagonal XY couplings and to three-photon occupation not being fully suppressed~\cite{SOM}.
+Numerical simulations, shown by lines in Fig.~\ref{fig:exp_scar1}, confirm that these perturbations capture the main sources of decay of local observables and entanglement growth (see Methods).
+The effect of these perturbations, however, is sufficiently weak such that clear signatures of the two families of scars can be observed and sharply distinguished, as shown next.